 - A person values society as much as the money he earns -> consequently, the familiar question “how much do you earn?”, “what’s your net worth”;

 - We are aware of our values -> consequently, light statements of the kind “my values are X, Y, Z”;

 - Suppose somebody has written something that you like.
 In that case, you must take it as a life rule which is always valid -> those who don’t know their values are more willing to often adopt other people’s values, which has nothing to do with tolerance or acceptance but with the absence of knowledge.

 (keep reading ↓)

 Actually, in reality, each value occupies a very fixed position in the subconscious, in a hierarchy that is not really near at hand for anybody to become aware of it without the support of a specialist.
-Values and especially their hierarchy, which also means the context in which they manifest themselves, all vary from person to person.
+Values, and especially their hierarchy, which also means the context in which they manifest themselves, all vary from person to person.

 So, to offer discerning perspectives on values, I must mention that I have read, written, and practiced a lot about this specialized field.
-That’s why, I want to make a clear-cut important distinction between process (what are values, how do they work), specific researches (for instance, which are the cultural features of a people), and content (what I consider to be important and what I promote as values).
+That’s why I want to make a clear-cut important distinction between process (what are values, how do they work), specific research (for instance, which are the cultural features of a people), and content (what I consider to be important and what I promote as values).

-Copyright © Marcus Victor Grant 2014-present Translation by Cristiana Brezeanu of the article “Valorile din psihologie şi NLP, structuri ale personalităţii“ published initially by Marcus Victor Grant in Romanian at the 3rd of September 2014 on Discerne.
+Copyright © Marcus Victor Grant 2014-present Translation by Cristiana Brezeanu of the article “Valorile din psihologie şi NLP, structuri ale personalităţii“ published initially by Marcus Victor Grant in Romanian on the 3rd of September 2014 on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved

 The materials on this blog are subject to this disclaimer.